m-kolomanski/NutCount/README.md

 # NutCount
-This is a simple calorie counting app.
+This is a very simple calorie counting app.
 A side-project to learn more raw HTML, JavaScript and SQLite, as well as deploying applications using Electron.
+Crude and could have been written better, but works for my needs.

 # Installation
 ### Download
 You can download the newest version here in the <i>Releases</i> section.
+The app comes with a simple .bat installer which will copy all the files and create a desktop shortcut for you.
+If it finds already existing installation, your products database will be copied to the new instantion.

-Simply run the NutCount.exe file to boot up the app.
+Alternatively, you can simply run the NutCount.exe file to start the app.

 ### Via npm
 You can always clone this repo and use npm to set up all required dependencies for you: